-In order to facilitate the attendance of Directors, meetings of the Board of Directors may be held via teleconferencing or videoconferencing, provided all participants can be identified and are able to follow the proceedings, participate in real time in the discussion of the items on the agenda and receive, transmit and review documents.
+In order to facilitate the attendance of Directors, meetings of the Board of Directors may be held via teleconferencing or video-conferencing, provided all participants can be identified and are able to follow the proceedings, participate in real time in the discussion of the items on the agenda and receive, transmit and review documents.
+However, due to the health emergency determined by COVID-19, almost all Directors participated in the meetings in 2020 in this manner.